Winter Study Fellowships

 In preparation for applying for a Gaudino Fellowship, students are required to attend an introductory meeting, led by the current Gaudino Scholar, offered in the spring term prior to each Winter Study period.
 At this meeting, students will be given detailed information about the fellowship and provided with college resources intended to aid them in the development of their proposals.

 In addition to working with the current Gaudino Scholar, students are required to secure a faculty member as their project sponsor.
-This faculty sponsor should be able and willing to provide academic guidance in the development of the proposed project.
-Note: participation of a faculty mentor must be secured in advance of submitting a proposal.
+This faculty sponsor should be able and willing to provide academic guidance in the development of the proposed project and its research methods.
+They are not, however, responsible for helping to facilitate and coordinate the logistics of the project.
+Note: students who do not secure a faculty mentor willing to sponsor their project in advance of submitting their proposal will not be considered for the fellowship.

 A complete Gaudino Fellowship application includes: